leafo/lapis/docs/models.md

 problem](https://leafo.net/guides/postgresql-preloading.html).

 It works my mutating the objects in the array by inserting a new field into each item where the query returned a result.
+The name of this new field is either derived from the model's table name, or manually specified via an option.

 Returns the `objects` array table.